updated on 31.12.2020 at 12h57

 On this form, only the names and national identification numbers of the employees concerned will need to be filled in.
 ADEM will receive the other necessary data from the Joint Social Security Centre (CCSS).

-From July 2020, the employer has a period of 2 months to submit the statement.
+The employer has a period of 2 months to submit the statement.
 After this period, he is no longer entitled to compensation.
-Example: for the application for short-time working in July 2020, the employer must submit the statement by 30 September 2020 at the latest.
+Example: for the application for short-time working in October 2020, the employer must submit the statement by 31 December 2020 at the latest.

 Who to contact